OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

                    |
                    4

-Additionally an AST often does not contain any nodes corresponding to non-terminals.
+An AST often contains few nodes corresponding to non-terminals.
 Nonetheless, it contains all of the information that is needed for the interpreter to derive the correct meaning of the input program, that is, to evaluate the program and return its correct value.

 ::